cecil185/can_ocean_playground/README.md

 Nova Scotia Open Data Contest 2021 Submission by Cecil Ash & Julia Sarty

+The main code is in file "app.py".

-Running this app requires installing streamlit using “pip install streamlit” then running “streamlit run app.py” which will open a tab in your internet browser.
+Running the app locally requires installing streamlit using terminal commands “pip install streamlit” and “streamlit run app.py”.
+The second terminal command will open a tab in your internet browser with the app.

+The app can be hosted on the internet at a designated URL.
+We are currently on a waiting list to do this.